-The Co-Becoming Practice Community is an ongoing series of short courses, a combination of writing and embodiment exercises, small group and whole group sharing, all aimed at supporting mature and ongoing nature connection.
+The Co-Becoming Practice Community is an ongoing series of workshops, a combination of writing and embodiment exercises, small group and whole group sharing, all aimed at supporting mature and ongoing nature connection.

 These courses aim to foster an ongoing and regular practice community – a yoga for the soul, for earth-connection.

 Each block we focus on specific presences within the more-than-human world and explore our relationships with them and the relationships between them.
 I bring to the courses my many years of study and practise of deep presencing with body and world.
 I share the knowledge gained in my PhD investigations of somatic and shamanistic metaphysics, where I studied knowledge and sensing of the animate earth in European and Australian Aboriginal traditions.

 Co-becoming is a term that we were inspired by when learning about Country through the book Songspirals by the Gay’wu group of women.
 “Country has awareness, it is not just backdrop.
 It knows and is part of us.
 It is home and land, but it is more than that.Country is the way humans and non-humans co-become, the way we emerge together and will always emerge together.”

 This is deep and profound work of joy and connection, healing and offering much meaning. …It deepens authentic living in surprising and beautiful ways.
 I love the community, and the intimacy of the small groups in breakout rooms.
 I feel supported both personally and professionally.
 Thanks Maya for your bravery and vulnerability, I think this is the leadership we need in such times. — Kerryn

 I see the work you are inviting us to do as very significant, hugely important, and an integral step on the path to deep relationships in community and co-becoming. — Bronwen